The Impact of Purging on the Body

 Gingivitis & Periodontitis

-Deterioration of the enamel can lead to brittle and week teeth, tooth hypersensitivity and dental caries; however, purging itself does not seem to increase the risk for dental caries (cavities).3 When the enamel of the teeth wears away and exposes the dentin, continued exposure to vomitus can cause infection, discoloration or pulp death of the teeth.
+Deterioration of the enamel can lead to brittle and week teeth, tooth hypersensitivity and dental caries; however, restriction of nutritional also may increase the risk for dental caries (cavities).
+When the enamel of the teeth wears away and exposes the dentin, continued exposure to vomitus can cause infection, discoloration, or pulp death of the teeth.

 Soft Tissue Damage